Our mind is our enemy. It makes us angry. It causes us to feel sadness. It steals our mental peace.

 ~ Napolean Hill

-Spending time alone or in meditation
+Spending time alone

-Getting in conversation with God
+Getting in conversation with the Universe (God)

-Enjoying the little things in life
+Enjoying the simple (little) things in life